projects2026/Double-hierarchical-generalized-linear-models-to-quantify-isotopic-variation/README.md

 This folder contains R analysis scripts, data CSVs, and saved model objects used for the community/individual/population-level DHGLM analyses for the JAE revision.

 **Contents**
+* The 'data' folder contains the raw data for each level of biological organization.*
+* The 'analysis' folder contains the R script detailed commented for each level of biological organization.*
+* The 'models' folder contains the model saved as R object for each level of biological organization.*

 - `community_level_analysis.R`: R script that performs the community-level analysis.
 It typically loads `functions.R`, reads the community data CSV, fits or loads a model (using `brms` in the current workflow), creates figures, and saves results.
 Run interactively (source in RStudio) or with `Rscript` after ensuring required packages are installed.

 - `community_level_data.csv`: Tabular data (CSV) used by `community_level_analysis.R`.
 Contains the processed community-level variables used as input for modeling and plotting.